Xenko 2.0 release notes

 Also, our whole build infrastructure and script editor is now based on the latest version of MSBuild 2017 and Roslyn.
 Supporting the new VS2017 Project System with .NET Standard is just a few steps away!

-Faster & lighter
+Faster and lighter

 In order to provide a better experience for users, we've been working hard on various fronts to make the editor smoother and more responsive.
-This is still a work in progress and expect regular progress.
+This is still a work in progress and expect regular improvements.